Teun/SnappetChallenge/README.md

 * On successful database migration, a table 'dbo.Works' in your local database should be created with pre-populated data from 'work.json'.
 * After setup and migration is completed, You can run both front-end and back-end application together in Visual Stduio 2012 using Start.

-   - Frontend should be availble on URL: http://localhost:1096/
+   - Frontend should be available on URL: http://localhost:1096/
-   - BackEnd should be availble on URL: http://localhost:2225/
+   - BackEnd should be available on URL: http://localhost:2225/

 *Note: The frontend app (Snappet.Client) uses back-end URL which is defined in a constant service called "appSettings" in ./common/common.js